-In the mid eighties synths manufaturers started a "less is better" process that led to barebones synths; this allowed the reduction of costs on the manufaturer side, but made patching tediuos if not impossible for the final user.
+In the mid eighties synths manufaturers started a "less is better" process that led to barebones synths.
+This allowed the reduction of costs on the manufaturer side, but made the patching process tediuos if not impossible for the final user.

-Manufacturers themselfs and third party companies realized optional boxes full of knobs to let you actually "play" with your synths sections, but these are silly overpriced nowadays and, as always, we are forced to find cheap solutions by ourself ;)
+Manufacturers themselfs and third party companies realized optional boxes full of knobs and/or sliders to let you actually "play" with your synths tones, but these are silly overpriced nowadays and, as always, we are forced to find cheap solutions by ourself ;)

-This project came from my need to easily program patches on my latest synths buy: a Roland Alpha Juno 2 and JX8P.
-On a side note: best bang for the buck ever!
+This project came from my need to easily program patches on some of my latest synths buy: a Roland Alpha Juno 2 and JX8P.
+It started as a simple SysEx controller, then it grow up on me and became something more complex, with other synths supported on the way (Korg DW8000, Oberheim Matrix 6/6R, SCI MAX) and a built-in sequencer.

-In this instructable here I will show you how to realize your own controller: a cheap tool that emulates those highly priced plastic boxes... and more (continue reading for details...).
+In this instructable I will show you how to realize your own controller: a cheap tool that emulates those highly priced parameter control boxes... and more (continue reading for details...).

 Step 1: What Exactly This Thing Is (and What Is Not...)